The road to revising the pacifist Constitution | The Japan Times

 To successfully achieve his goal of revising the Constitution, Abe will need to work with the security establishment (including the Defense and Foreign ministries) to continue to garner political capital for the proposed changes.
 A good place to start would be to highlight successful and nonviolent SDF-related missions that abide by Article 9 while also contributing to peace and prosperity.
 In this way, Abe and the LDP can allay the public’s distrust concerning military action by Japan, especially unilateral action.
 This would demonstrate to the public and those suspicious of Abe’s security initiatives that he plans to keep Japan’s security posture defensive, maintain Article 9 and abide by international law.

-Stephen R. Nagy is an associate professor in the Department of Politics and International Studies at International Christian University.
+Stephen R. Nagy is a senior associate professor in the Department of Politics and International Studies at International Christian University.
 This article was originally published in policyforum.net .